gristlabs/grist-core/documentation/database.md

 _grist_Shares                     _gristsys_PluginData
 ````

-:warning: Be sure to work on a copy of a document if you inspect its content, otherwise you may loose data.
+:warning: If you want to ensure that you will not alter a document's contents, make a backup copy beforehand.

 ### The migrations

-The migrations are handled in the python sandbox in this code:
+The migrations are handled in the Python sandbox in this code:
 https://github.com/gristlabs/grist-core/blob/main/sandbox/grist/migrations.py

 For more information, please consult [the documentation for migrations](./migrations.md).

 ## The Home Database

-The home database may either be a sqlite or a postgresql database depending on how the Grist instance has been installed.
-You may check the `TYPEORM_*` env variables in the [README](https://github.com/gristlabs/grist-core/blob/main/README.md).
+The home database may either be a SQLite or a PostgreSQL database depending on how the Grist instance has been installed.
+For details, please refer to the `TYPEORM_*` env variables in the [README](https://github.com/gristlabs/grist-core/blob/main/README.md#database-variables).

-Unless otherwise configured, the home database is a sqlite file.
-In docker, it is stored at this location: `/persist/home.sqlite3`.
+Unless otherwise configured, the home database is a SQLite file.
+In the default Docker image, it is stored at this location: `/persist/home.sqlite3`.

-The schema below is the same (except minor differences in the column types) whatever the database type is.
+The schema below is the same (except for minor differences in the column types), regardless of what the database type is.

 ### The Schema